Akinendra/contracts/README.md

 }
 ```

-## Setup and Deployment on Polygon Testnet
+## Setup and Deployment on Ethereum Sepolia Testnet

 ### Prerequisites
 - Solidity ^0.8.9
 - Hardhat or Truffle for deployment
 - OpenZeppelin libraries
-- MetaMask with Mumbai testnet configured
+- MetaMask with Sepolia testnet configured
-- MATIC tokens for the Mumbai testnet (from [faucet.polygon.technology](https://faucet.polygon.technology/))
+- ETH tokens for the Sepolia testnet (from [Sepolia Faucet](https://sepoliafaucet.com/))

 ### Deployment Steps